UFC Fight Night: Covington vs. Buckley: Predictions & Analysis

 A few statistical edges stand out.
 Padilla throws significantly more leather — a 0.7 sig. strike per minute gap.
 Woodson is far more active with takedowns, averaging 1.2 more per 15 minutes.
 Woodson has tighter striking defense, making opponents miss more often.

-**The Pick: Sean Woodson over Fernando Padilla.** The model gives Woodson a slight nod at 58% — this could easily go either way.
+The Pick: Sean Woodson over Fernando Padilla.
+The model gives Woodson a slight nod at 60% — this could easily go either way.
+The market and our model are aligned — the line looks fair.

 Felipe Lima vs Miles Johns

-There's a real Elo separation here: Lima at 1177 versus Johns at 1044.
-That 133-point gap typically reflects a meaningful difference in recent quality of competition and results.
+There's a real Elo separation here: Lima at 1232 versus Johns at 1121.
+That 112-point gap typically reflects a meaningful difference in recent quality of competition and results.

 A few statistical edges stand out.
 Lima throws significantly more leather — a 0.6 sig. strike per minute gap.
 Lima is far more active with takedowns, averaging 0.3 more per 15 minutes.
 Johns has tighter striking defense, making opponents miss more often.